dmannan/graphSpec/specDefn.md

 "nodeAttributes": [list of keys contained in the json that define node-level attributes], ex: ["name", etc]

-"edgeAttributes": {"key": "explanation of key"}
+"edgeAttributes": [list of keys in the json that defines edge-level attributes], ex: ["electrical weight, etc]

 }
 ```
 Following the list of keys, the attributes themselves are defined as dictionaries, with the above mentioned keys and their corresponding values.
-Note: Nodes are referred to them by their **integers IDs**:
+Note: Nodes are referred to them by their **integers IDs**.
+Edges are reffered to by the row of the csv:
 ```
 # BP: we should consider calling these graphs, nodes, cause they may be multiple
 # BP: in the multigraph case is graph a list of dicts?